bradleyzhou/dev-router/README.md

 A router for debugging and developing web apps.

-Start a HTTP server and it will modify the requests your send, and the responses you get, according to the rule you specified.
+Start a HTTP/HTTPS server and it will modify the requests your send, and the responses you get, according to the rule you specified.

 Use cases:
 - You only want to replace some static JS and CSS files with local files for an existing website.